This blog post was updated on July 21, 2022.

 As Maine’s biggest city, Portland can seem downright busy, even though it’s small in size.
 The city is loaded with historic charm by way of cobblestone streets and 19th-century architecture, and is well known for its hip restaurants and craft breweries.
-Portland can feel perhaps a bit too cosmopolitan if you’re looking for a more laid-back Maine experience.
-However, just beyond the city, you can reach a number of islands that lend that quiet, calm, and of course, that fresh lobster that Maine is so famous for.
-Get away from it all by island-hopping to these four favorites.
+Sometimes, Portland can even feel a bit too cosmopolitan if you’re looking for a more laid-back Maine experience.
+Luckily, just beyond the city, you can reach a number of quaint islands that lend that quiet, calm, and of course, iconic lighthouses that Maine is so famous for.
+So get away from it all by island-hopping to these favorite Maine islands and lighthouses!

 Great Diamond Island